ikushaldave/CSS-Grid/writeup.md

 ![grid-auto-flow-dense](./images/grid-auto-flow-dense.png)

-Using a dense we seen that "dense" packing algorithm attempts to fill in holes earlier in the grid.
+Using a dense I seen that "dense" packing algorithm attempts to fill in holes earlier in the grid.
 So `item-2` filled that hole created by `item-1`.

 > Note that dense only changes the visual order of your items and might cause them to appear out of order, which is bad for accessibility.